 From beige walls to a generic kitchen, rental properties can present some true style challenges.
 When it comes to making changes, many tenants believe their decorating options are limited.
 Not so, says RMA CEO Andrew Graham.

 “Ultimately landlords want tenants who will care for their property like it’s their own,” he says.
 “Taking pride in a home is an investment in the tenant’s happiness, as well as the look of the property.
 It’s win-win all around.”

 Ready to take the plunge?
-Here are some lease-friendly and affordable changes to make that won’t affect your bond, or relationship with your landlord.
+Here are some lease-friendly and affordable changes to make that won’t affect your bond, or relationship with your Property Manager and Landlord.

 Even the smallest change to a bathroom can make a big statement visually.
 Add colour easily with plush bath towels, lush green plants, and beautifully packaged toiletries for a sanctuary you will want to spend time in.

 As the heart of the home, the kitchen should not only be functional but stylish too.
-Add a colourful print and crisp tea towels, and upgrade your old appliances for new, like a brightly coloured blender or gleaming stainless-steel toaster.
+Add a colourful print and crisp tea towels, and upgrade your old appliances for new, like a brightly coloured blender or stainless-steel toaster.
 Design-led everyday items are guaranteed to give your old kitchen a contemporary edge.